tinalasisi/fibermorph/README.md

 ```

-The modules create a `results_cache` within the given path.
+The modules create a `fibermorph_demo` within the given path.
 In this folder there will be another folder named `<MonthDay_HourMinute>_ValidationTest_<Curv or Section>` where the generated dummy images and corresponding parameters in spreadsheets will be in a folder named `ValidationData` and the error data will be in a folder named `ValidationAnalysis`.

 Running the module once will create a set of data and analyses for a single randomly generated arc and line (for curvature) or circle and ellipse (for section).
 To produce more data, simply add the flag `--repeats`  with the number of times you would like to repeat it, e.g. `fibermorph --repeats <integer>`.
 This flag is optional.